 Today, we take a quick dive in to what is known as the Minto Pyramid Principle®.
 Ever heard of it?
 In 1987, Barbara Minto wrote a book called the Pyramid Principle – Logic in Writing and Thinking.
 Minto is an ex McKinsey & Company consultant and wrote this during her early days there.
 She went on to train Bob Waterman and Tom Waters, co-authors of the best seller book – In Search of Excellence.
-Today, top consulting firms use this book extensively to train incoming consultants.
+Today, top consulting firms use this principle extensively to train incoming consultants, and teams inside the Fortune 500 are increasing their adoption of it as well (mostly through MC training!).
 Check it out!

 Once again Preeti, our ex-Deloitte consultant, read this book on your behalf and distilled into a short review for your reading pleasure.

 The Pyramid Principle is aimed at bettering your communication by helping your thinking, and focuses fundamentally on the logic of writing.
 Barbara Minto, an ex-McKinsey consultant, wrote a book designed to help consultants find a method to structure their advice and consulting reports.
 Since this book came out, McKinsey has made it standard training material.

 This book provides answers to questions like, “How can I grab my audience’s attention in just a couple of minutes?” and “How can I create a compelling story with a logical structure that is easy to understand and easy to remember?”
 As a consultant, if you have to convince customers and have limited time for a presentation with busy executives, nailing these core things can be the difference between a win and a loss.

 But what about using the right data to create a great presentation?
 This is another one of the skills you NEED to have in the bag if you want to be a world class consultant.